Hamlin in mind, Bills return to action with first-play TD

 Though still listed in critical condition at the University of Cincinnati Medical Center as of Saturday, Hamlin’s neurological function has been deemed excellent, and he is breathing fully on his own while also able to speak.

-”OMFG!!!!!!!!!!!!!,” Hamlin tweeted after Hines’ touchdown.
-He also shared a photo of himself making a heart with his hands from his hospital bed shortly before kickoff with the text ”GAMETIME!!! (at)BuffaloBills.”
+“OMFG!!!!!!!!!!!!!,” Hamlin tweeted after Hines’ touchdown.
+He also shared a photo of himself making a heart with his hands from his hospital bed shortly before kickoff with the text “GAMETIME!!! @BuffaloBills.”

 Fans came to Buffalo’s game ready to celebrate Hamlin’s recovery.
 That included sign shop owner Ryan Magnuson, who designed a 4-by-10-foot canvas card, which he erected at the foot of the Bills stadium entrance for all to see — and sign.